translate/pootle/docs/server/commands.rst

 Recalculates the scores for all users.

+.. warning:: It is advisable to run this command while Pootle server is offline since the command can fail due to data being changed by users.

 .. django-admin-option:: --reset

 When the :option:`--reset` option is used , all score log data is removed and